 Accessories can be the perfect touch to complete your outfit, but ever thought of selling your own?
 Gone are the days, where selling at markets was your only option.
 With websites such as Etsy and Ebay making the process so much easier, it’s important to consider how you want to sell your accessories.
-For a more broad approach on how to start an online store, read here.
+For more business ideas, be sure to check out our comprehensive online list.

 First thing’s first, to have a business, it must be registered with an ABN and have a unique business name to avoid copyright issues.
 That is unless you decide to name your company after your own name.
 Once you have your ABN, you can then register for GST and PAYG.
 If the legalities confuse you, we recommend consulting a business lawyer.

 What Do You Want to Be Known For?